yesyinka/blog_source/pelican/content/python-oop-tdd-example-part2.markdown

 As soon as you build an electronic circuic to store information (a flip-flop, for example) you start dealing with binary numbers and with fixed-size quantities.
 Limiting the number of digits brings immediately the limitation of having a maximum number that can be represented and requires to decide what to do with bigger numbers.
 Another issue that arises is that of the representation of negative numbers.
 Since we can only use two symbols (one and zero) we have to decide a "syntax" for negative values.

-You will find a lot of information about some of those issues in the following Wikipedia articles: [Integer overflow](https://en.wikipedia.org/wiki/Integer_overflow) and [Signed number representations](https://en.wikipedia.org/wiki/Signed_number_representations).
+You will find a lot of information about some of those issues in the following Wikipedia articles: [Integer overflow](https://en.wikipedia.org/wiki/Integer_overflow) and [signed number representations](https://en.wikipedia.org/wiki/Signed_number_representations).
 Check also this page on [bitwise operations](https://en.wikipedia.org/wiki/Bitwise_operation) as some of them will be implemented.

 ## Object interface